 Costs – we cover all your training and offer a £500 interest free loan for home setup.

 Training – we provide it all, including extra post-registration training so you can be amazing at your job.

 Home visit – one of our really friendly assessors will visit, and will always be clear about their expectations.

-Rating – you’ll be fully supported to achieve a Good or Outstanding rating.
+Rating – you’ll be fully supported by Koru Kids to achieve a Good or Outstanding rating.

 Ultimately, registering with a childminding agency can make the entire process much easier.
 And, once you’re up and running, you’ll have lots of support to make your business a success.